justinyaodu/xterm-launcher/README.md

 ### Command History

 ![Demo with command history](demo/demo-history.gif)

+_Adding a command to the history, then removing it._

 If you run a command with arguments, it will be added to your command history.
 This can be useful for recalling long, frequently used commands.
 To remove unwanted history entries, you can select them with the arrow keys and press <kbd>Delete</kbd>.